How to get more fiber

 There is no need whatsoever to know if you are getting 18.2 grams or 20.3.
 But it is extremely important to ascertain whether it is more or less than 30g.
 So let's make some rough estimates.

-Start by drawing up a Numbers or Excel file with everything you ate today; with a guesstimate of the number of grams or cups you enjoyed.
+Start by drawing up a Numbers or an Excel file with everything you ate today; with a guesstimate of the number of grams or cups you enjoyed.
 There is no need to be precise or to go weighing your food.

 You will need three columns.
 You will quickly notice that I eat differently most likely.
 Don't be put off by that.
 Since discovering that fiber was the solution to my bellyache I simply had to ring in the changes; or continue to suffer.
 A heavy rectal bleed lasting two weeks gave me great motivation!
 I recommend you act before that day comes.